-AAB is a leading member of the national Fair Pricing Coalition, working to pressure “big pharma”into pricing HIV and HCV drugs reasonably, limit price increases, cap ongoing drug prices for government AIDS Drug Assistance Programs for patients without insurance and initiate co-pay programs for patients with private insurance.
-At this juncture, every major HIV and HCV drug company has agreed to a co-pay program that will cover co-pay costs for people with private insurance.
-Our work directly affects Marylanders with ever increasing co-pays.
-We are also working very hard to ensure the people across the country who cannot afford their medications get their drugs free from “big pharma” through a streamlined and transparent national Patient Assistance Program (PAP).
-We were very successful last year in working in conjunction with the federal government and NASTAD to develop one uniform application for the various drug companies so that people need only complete one form instead of 4 or 5 different PAP applications.
+AAB is a leading member of the national Fair Pricing Coalition, pressuring“big pharma”to price HIV and HCV drugs reasonably, limit price increases, cap ongoing drug prices for government programs like AIDS Drug Assistance Programs and to initiate co-pay programs for patients with private insurance.
+At this juncture, we have convinced every major HIV and HCV drug company to create co-pay programs that will cover co-pay costs for people with private insurance.
+We are now working to ensure that all companies also cover the other high out of pocket prescription related costs like deductibles and co-insurance.
+Our work directly affects Marylanders with ever increasing out of pocket prescription costs.
+We are also working very hard to ensure that people across the country who cannot afford their medications get their drugs for free from “big pharma” through Patient Assistance Programs (PAPs).
+We were very successful in working in conjunction with the National Alliance of States and Territorial AIDS Directors and the federal government to develop one uniform application for the various drug companies so that people need only complete one form instead of four or five different PAP applications when applying for help free drug cocktails as well as uniform eligibility criteria through an open and transparent process.
 We are now working on a one stop shopping location so that patients can apply once for all their different HIV drugs instead of having to apply to each drug company.
-This year we have also convinced all major HIV drug companies to also cover some prescription costs like deductibles or co-insurance for needy people who have inadequate insurance coverage.
 Our work is way ahead of the curve.
 This type of advocacy does not happen in any other disease community.

-We also maintain Project TEA Time, a new HIV prevention program for transgender people that promotes HIV testing, helps people get linked to care and treatment and remain in treatment.
-AAB continues to conduct community forums to educate people about new HIV and HCV drugs and research issues.
+AAB’s Project TEA Time, an HIV prevention program for transgender people that promotes HIV testing and helps people get linked to care and treatment and remain in treatment is alive and well.
+AAB also continues to conduct community forums to educate people about new HIV and HCV drugs and cutting edge research issues.